Skip to content

 2. I understand data classification at the architectural level — deny-all-default is a design decision, not a policy checkbox

-3. I deliver complete systems — five phases from concept through production automation
+3. I deliver complete systems — from concept through production automation

 4. I measure security outcomes — ROSI reporting, contradiction detection, anomaly monitoring